AashishSubramanian26/CS225-Final-Project/README.md

 To run the code, follow a similar process as the mps by first making a build directory.
 Cd into that directory and call cmake ..

 Next, running the command make will make the project.
 To run main, call ./main.
 Similarly, to run the test cases, run ./test.
-Latly, the main file can call two different graph making methods i.e. the smaller dataset that we created without webscraping (parsing1()) for testing purposes , and the bigger webscraped dataset (parsing2()), which uses the csv file to aquire links.
+Lastly, the main file can call two different graph making methods i.e. the smaller dataset that we created without webscraping (parsing1()) for testing purposes, and the bigger webscraped dataset (parsing2()), which uses the csv file to aquire links.
+However, using parsing2() will take a lot of time to run so for grading purposes we recommend using parsing1().